kauri-io/Content/Kauri/3box-comments-tutorial.md

 ### Initializing 3Box

 We're ready to initialize 3Box.
-We're going create our `3box` instance after the component is mounted by listening for the [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount) lifecycle hook.
-We'll need to create a function `login()` that actually handles the `3box` initialization logic.
+We create our `3box` instance after the component is mounted by listening for the [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount) lifecycle hook.
+We need to create a function `login()` that handles the `3box` initialization logic.

-Note here that we need access to an `ethereum` instance in order to initialize `3box`.
-Again, you can create an `ethereum` instance with a library like Web3, but our browser wallet will automatically inject an `etherum` instance on our behalf.
+**Note** We need access to an `ethereum` instance in order to initialize `3box`.
+Again, you can create an `ethereum` instance with a library like Web3, but our browser wallet automatically injects an `ethereum` instance on our behalf.

-Our `login()` function is going to pull the user's address from `ethereum` and then use that address to connect to `3box`.
+Our `login()` function pulls the user's address from `ethereum` and then uses that address to connect to `3box`.
 We'll be ready to create the component once this first step is complete.
-Our `3box` instance will do some light synchronization in the background, so we'll also update the component once synchronization has finished.
+Our `3box` instance does some light synchronization in the background, so we also update the component once synchronization has finished.

-Adding these new functions:
+Add these new functions:

 ```js
 // src/App.js